NeveenAbdelaziz/NGS01projectNeveen/README.md

-## Welcome to my NGS01 project repo
+## Welcome to my NGS01 project repository

-### Creating a repository online for the 1st time!
-#### Navigate into the folder you want to put on Github
+### To Create a repository online navigate into the folder you want to put on Github

-#### Create a file called README.md where you can put instructions/info about your folder
+##### Create a file called README.md where you can put instructions/code

 ```
 $ echo "# Welcome to the NGS01 project repo" > README.md